NormanBrumm/GameDesign/README.md

   heavy gravity fairy   - adds to melee damage, and also lets the cat trigger some pressure plates, but does make jumping harder, maybe
-                          also deal extra falling damage? fire fairy            - attacks by the main character light enemies on fire and deals damage over time, maybe change to poison fairy? ice/cold fairy        - attacks lower the enemy damage and after X attacks will freeze the enemy (if we want to make th shield/guardian fairy - creates a barrier around the player that either reduces damage taken, or cancles a single attack every...
+                          also deal extra falling damage? fire fairy            - attacks by the main character light enemies on fire and deals damage over time, maybe change to poison fairy? ice/cold fairy        - attacks lower the enemy damage and after X attacks will freeze the enemy shield/guardian fairy - creates a barrier around the player that either reduces damage taken, or cancles a single attack every...
 5?
                           seconds
+  bomb fairy            - explode an enemy every 30? seconds. deals damage to the enemy targeted as well as dealing damage to every
+                          enemy within melee? range.

   could make the fairys require energy for their effect to work? (a toggle key to turn on or off a fairy?)